Contrary and Contradictory

 1. Definition

-In logic, the « square of oppositions » connects the affirmative and negative propositions, the universal and particular proposition, according to a set of immediate inferences, among which are the relations of contradiction and contrariety, see Proposition §4
+In logic, the « square of oppositions » connects the affirmative and negative propositions, the universal and particular propositions, according to a set of immediate inferences, among which are the relations of contradiction and contrariety, see Proposition §4

 P Q P contradictory with Q